 The hypothesis testing in this study applied SEM analysis with WarpPLS software.
 The test results showed the values of the composite reliability coefficients in the variables of compensation, morality, culture, and fraud were 0.878, 0.820, 0.818, and 0.549.
-Meanwhile, the values of Cronbach' pha coefficients - compensation, morality, culture, and fraud are equal to 0.835, 0.765, 0.752, and 0.802.
+Meanwhile, the values of Cronbach's alpha coefficients - compensation, morality, culture, and fraud are equal to 0.835, 0.765, 0.752, and 0.802.
+Solimun, Fernandes, & Nurjannah (2017) stated that data has composite reliability > 0.8 and Cronbach aloha > 0.6 has reliability higher.
 Thus, the research instrument has met the requirements of validity and reliability.